Fix PS5 Can't Obtain IP Address [Working Solution 2023]

 Follow the steps below to boot into safe mode and update firmware:

 • Press the PS button on the controller.
-The safe mode menu will appear.

-Then you can check if the problem is solved.
+Once done, you can check if the problem is solved.

 Final Thoughts